Dima0012/DMF-ImaGenerator/README.md

 The shapes currently available are spheres and planes; we support Uniform and Specular BRFD, and Uniform, Checkered and Image Pigments.

 ## Syntax
 In the following we present the syntax for the scne description in ENBF format.
+You need to write a scene using this syntax in a text file to decleare a scene for the ``render``command.
+An exmaple of written scene is presented in the Examples folder.

 ---